Sorry, you need to enable JavaScript to visit this website.

-Baby's development at 38 weeks pregnant
+What happens at 38 weeks pregnant?

-At week 38 you’re carrying something of similar size and weight to a watermelon.
+At 38 weeks pregnant you’re carrying something of similar size and weight to a watermelon.
 Yes, your little one is about to make a grand entrance into the world.
 Baby’s respiratory system is getting ready to work on its own - it’s been relying on yours up till now.
 The lungs will continue to develop after birth though, with the bronchial tubes dividing six more times.
 The brain will be the least developed organ at birth, but this will mature continually from birth until they’re 25 years old.

-Fixtures and circuits get constructed as if they were a computer, improving as baby takes in information, creating feeing and emotions.
+Fixtures and circuits get constructed as if they were a computer, improving as baby takes in information, creating feeling and emotions.
 Your little one will develop understanding and coping skills, and these will continue to grow over time to make your little person unique.

 By now baby can see, hear, taste, smell and feel.
 Their brain activity will change in response to sounds, and they are beginning to explore touch by feeling their face.
 If you’re having twins, they may even interact with each other in the womb.